November 7th, 2019

 She will give an artist talk Nov.
 21 at 7 p.m. in Krehbiel Auditorium in Luyken Fine Arts Center as a pre-symposium event, followed by a reception at the gallery.

 Nov.
-22, Woods and professional hair braider Cleo Sugg, who are traveling together from Chicago, will meet with art history students to discuss an article by Kobena Mercer on the politics of hair.
+22, Woods and professional hair braider Cleo Sugg, who are traveling together from Chicago, will meet with art history students to discuss articles by Kobena Mercer and bell hooks on the politics of hair.

 Woods will give a presentation to symposium registrants on Nov.
 23, and then she and Sugg will be in the gallery during the day to do hair braiding.